rydmike/flex_color_picker/README.md

   ),
 ```

-Create a method to show a `ColorPicker` with the built-in dialog.
+Next we create a method to show a `ColorPicker` with the built-in dialog.
 The `colorPickerDialog` is an asynchronous bool function, that returns `true` if the user closed the dialog picker with the **Select** button.
-If **Cancel** was selected or user dismissed the dialog by clicking outside of it, `false` is returned.
+If **Cancel** was selected or user dismissed the dialog by clicking outside it, `false` is returned.

 The `pickersEnabled` takes a map with `ColorPickerType` enum keys to boolean values.
 The map defines which color pickers we want to enable and use in the `ColorPicker`.
-In the example below we included Material primary, accent colors, and the custom colors we defined, plus the HSV color wheel that allows us to select any color.
-We did not include the picker that combines the primary and accent colors in the same picker, nor the near black and white color picker.
+In the example below we included Material **primary**, **accent** colors, and the **custom** colors we defined, plus the HSV **color wheel** that allows us to select any color.
+We did not include the picker that combines the primary and accent colors in the same picker, nor the near black and near white color picker.

 In the example below the custom colors we defined in `colorsNameMap` are given to the color picker's constructor property `customColorSwatchesAndNames`.
 If you leave `customColorSwatchesAndNames` without an entry and happen to have `ColorPickerType.custom: true` enabled, the custom picker will still not be shown, both are required for the custom color swatches to show up.